RedRoseMoney/Rose/readme.md

 the aAMM ensures mechanical price appreciation from volume by permanently removing liquidity from the market, weighted by the skew parameter $\alpha$.

-A penalty on sells is added to increase the LP portfolio in the denominating asset, and is used to proceed to strategic buybacks to further support `Rose` price.
+A 1% penalty on sells is added to load the treasury in the denominating asset, and is used to proceed to strategic buybacks to further support `Rose` price.

+Punk Money is a collective of post-scarcity builders, artists and degens.
+Every product from the Punk Money collective will have a 1% tax on utilisation, from which 50% will collected for automated buybacks and burn.

 #### Under the AMM model